jgnagy/skull_island/README.md

 resource = Resources::Plugin.new

 # These attributes can be set and read
 resource.name     = 'rate-limiting'                    # The name of the plugin
 resource.enabled  = true                               # A Boolean
 resource.config   = { 'minute' => 50, 'hour' => 1000 } # A Hash of config keys and values
+resource.tags = ['production', 'example']              # Array of tags

 # Either reference related resources by ID
 resource.service  = { 'id' => '5fd1z584-1adb-40a5-c042-63b19db49x21' }